MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-announcements.md

 ## Service Degradation: Increased Translation Request Failures

-There's an increase in failed translation requests, and we're working with the Microsoft Translator team to resolve this.
+There's an increase in failed translation requests, and we're working to resolve this issue with the Microsoft Translator team.
 You may see some failed requests complete after being reran, in that case you'll receive a completion email.

-We understand the inconvenience that this issue has caused and we appreciate your patience and continuous support for DTS.
+We understand the inconvenience that this issue causes, and we appreciate your patience and continuous support for DTS.

 Should you require immediate support, contact the support team at dtssup@microsoft.com.